Yatindra Singh

-Justice Yatindra Singh is a former Chief Justice of the Chhattisgarh High Court.
+Justice Yatindra Singh is a retired Indian judge and a former Chief Justice of the Chhattisgarh High Court.
 He took oath on 22 October 2012.
 He was born in 1952.
 He had completed his graduation from Allahabad University in 1970.
 He has also served as Additional Advocate General of Uttar Pradesh between March 1997 and February 1999.
-He retired on 14 October 2014.
+He retired on 8 October 2014.
 He has written two books entitled Cyberlaws & A Lawyer's World and Childhood dreams.